• Menu

 • Self-compassion

-• Self-care has become a buzz-word in today’s pop-culture.
-Marketing strategists promote self-care or self-compassion as including the purchase of face masks, for example.
-In the therapeutic context, self-compassion is about granting yourself grace and making room to experience life with less self-judgement and more self-kindness.
+• Self-care has become a buzzword in today’s pop culture.
+Marketing strategists promote self-care or self-compassion including the purchase of face masks, for example.
+In the therapeutic context, self-compassion is about granting yourself grace and making room to experience life with less self-judgment and more self-kindness.

 • Psychoeducation